The Americans: Accolades

 Over the course of the series, The Americans received 18 Emmy nominations.
 For its fourth and sixth seasons, the series was nominated for Outstanding Drama Series.
 Keri Russell and Matthew Rhys were each nominated for Outstanding Lead Actress and Actor in a Drama Series, respectively, for the last three seasons.
 Rhys won the award for the sixth season.
 The prior omissions that the show had received at the Emmys were considered to be snubs by the Emmys in the drama and acting categories by critics.
 Margo Martindale was nominated four times and won twice for Outstanding Guest Actress in a Drama Series, and Alison Wright received a nomination in the same category for the fifth season.
 The show received four nominations for Outstanding Writing for a Drama Series, for "Do Mail Robots Dream of Electric Sheep?" written by Joshua Brand; and Joel Fields and Joe Weisberg were nominated for the award three consecutive years for the fourth, fifth, and sixth-season finales.
 Fields and Weisberg won the award for the series finale, "START".
 Nathan Barr also received a nomination for Outstanding Original Main Title Theme Music for the first season.

 The Americans was strongly praised for its writing.
 The series was nominated for four Writers Guild of America Award for Television: Dramatic Series awards, and won in both 2016 and 2018.
 The Americans won a rare second Peabody Award, "for ending one of TV's best dramas with one of the television's best series finales", becoming the first drama series since Breaking Bad to win two Peabody Awards during its run.

+Adaptations

+In June 2025, it was announced that a South Korean remake of the series under the working title The Koreans was in development.
+Directed by Ahn Gil-ho and starring Lee Byung-hun, the adaptation will reimagine the story of North Korean sleeper agents during the era of South Korea's military dictatorship in the 1980s.